knightsean00/BeginnerPractice/Getting Started/README.md

 * Not every computer uses the same language
 * Older
 * Windows version is awful
-* We don't have a Linux computer right now to run these on
+* We have a bad computer that is running Korora (a Fedora distribution) and Kali (a Debian distribution)

 ####Tutorials
 * [Learn Shell](http://www.learnshell.org/)